 We won’t go into the specifics of what Iesnare is capable of leaking in this artcile, you can find out more by reading what is Iesnare.
 Sufficed to say once this sneeky little app is installed onto your laptop it remains there under the radar, feeding information back to the bookmaker.

 It IS possible to remove this app permanently from your computer but this adds yet another layer to what is already a very complex setup.
-Your time could be best spent researching more matched bets to place.

 I hope we’ve convinced you that the downside and negative impact on your profile with not just one but all bookmakers significantly outweighs any short term upside when it comes to gnoming.